-We will also discussing plans for our participation in the upcomiWng 250th anniversary of the birth of our
+We will also be discussing plans for our participation in the upcoming 250th anniversary of the birth of our

 country starting July 4th 2026.
-Come help us prepare for the inclusion of the Van Allen House in activities planned in the area prior to and following this great date.
+Come help us prepare for the inclusion of the Van Allen House in activities planned in the area prior to and following this great event.
+2027 is the 250th Anniversary of George Washington's stay at the Van Allen House, as he rested there on 7/14/1777.

 Let's be thankful for the roads that have held America together for almost 250 years!
 From the days that the Lenape Natives lead Dutch Settlers to the local iron ore mines to the recent time when Oakland was a summer vacation spot along the tracks of the Susquehanna Railroad.